Essential Criteria

 Personal Qualities and Values Consistent with the NHS Constitution You must demonstrate that you can give the highest standards of professional care.
 You must demonstrate a commitment to evidence-based practice and to the values in the NHS constitution.

-The Right to Work in the UK Health Education Thames Valley commissions the course and provides trainees with financial support.
+The Right to Work in the UK NHS England commissions the course and provides trainees with financial support.
 You must ensure before applying that you are eligible for NHS funding for both tuition fee and salary support (standards are set by the bursary specifications) and Home Fee/EU status.
 We do not currently offer any self-funded places.

 An Adequate Level Of English (if this is not your first language)